 The Storage and Flexibility Model (SFM) provides the most comprehensive view to date on how storage and flexibility technologies could help the UK decarbonise at least cost.

-Owned by Energy Systems Catapult, the SFM has been built in response to the increasingly complex challenge of balancing supply and demand in the energy system.
+Energy Systems Catapult built the SFM in response to the increasingly complex challenge of balancing supply and demand in the energy system.

 The Challenge And Opportunity